pollen-robotics/reachy-2021-docs/content/SDK/mobile-base/safety/index.md

     <br>
 </p>

-{{< img alt="safety_drawing" src="safety_drawing1.png" >}}

 - If an obstacle is present inside of the critical distance boundary, then the speed of the mobile base is reduced in all directions, and nullified in the direction that would cause a collision.
 Rotations are slowed down but are still allowed.
 - Otherwise, if an obstacle is present inside of the safety distance boundary, then the speed of the mobile base is reduced only in the directions that would eventually cause a collision.
 Rotations are unchanged.
-- Obstacles that are further than the safety distance do not trigger the safety in any way
+- Obstacles that are further away than the safety distance do not trigger the safety in any way

+{{< img alt="safety_drawing" src="safety_drawing1.png" >}}

+:bulb: Reachy's design allows the LIDAR to see close to 360° around it, but not entirely because of the metal bar: this creates a small blind spot.
+Even if a collision would be very unlikely (you'd have to e.g. drive backwards onto a perfectly aligned pole), any speed command that could create an unseen collision are slowed down.

+:warning: Do not obstruct the LIDAR by placing an objet on top of the mobile base as it will be considered as an obstacle.

 :warning: If the LIDAR disconnects during usage or if its controller crashes, then the mobile base will stop and will reject commands.

 ## Advanced tuning

-The mobile base's Hardware Abstraction Layer always runs with the anti-collision behaviour active by default.
+The mobile base's Hardware Abstraction Layer runs with the anti-collision behaviour active by default.
 Currently, disabling/enabling the safety is the only configuration you can make using the SDK.
-If you need to fine tune the behaviour, you'll have to interact with the world of ROS and change the [HAL parameters](https://github.com/pollen-robotics/zuuu_hal/blob/main/config/params.yaml).
+If you need to fine tune the behaviour, you'll have to interact with the world of ROS and change the [HAL parameters](https://github.com/pollen-robotics/zuuu_hal/blob/main/config/params.yaml) (you'll have to recompile the package for the changes to take effect).

 The code can be accessed [here.](https://github.com/pollen-robotics/zuuu_hal/blob/main/zuuu_hal/lidar_safety.py)